The ultimate souvenir recipe this recipe is a nod to a restaurant that's not around any longer.

 The one thing I always think about is their crispy lentils with Jamon—here, I've added in some asparagus and a mustard sauce for a super simple Spring dish.

 woody ends trimmed

-Rinse the lentils then pick out any debris.
+Cook The Lentils: Rinse the lentils, then pick out any debris.
 Place the lentils in a small saucepan and add the broth or water, garlic, and 2 tablespoons of olive oil.
-Bring to a boil then reduce to a simmer until the lentils are tender, about 30 minutes.
+Then, bring to a boil, then reduce to a simmer until the lentils are tender, about 30 minutes.
 (Keep adding water as needed to make sure the lentils are just barely covered).

-Meanwhile, heat an oven to 450°F and arrange a rack in the middle.
-Place asparagus on a rimmed baking sheet, drizzle with olive oil, season with salt and pepper, and toss to coat.
-Add the thin slice of prosciutto or ham and roast until ham is crisp and asparagus is knife tender, 5 to 10 minutes, depending on the thickness.
+Roast The Asparagus: Meanwhile, heat an oven to 450°F and arrange a rack in the middle.
+Drizzle the asparagus with olive oil, season with salt and pepper, and toss to coat.
+Place the asparagus on the rimmed baking sheet and the thin slice of prosciutto or ham and roast until ham is crisp and asparagus is knife tender, 5 to 10 minutes, depending on the thickness.

 If needed, add some water until the sauce has the consistency of melted ice cream.
 Arrange the lentils and asparagus on a serving plate, top with the crisp ham, drizzle with the sauce and serve.

-This story is sponsored by North American Pulses but all content, ideas, and words are my own.
+Sponsored Post:This story is sponsored by North American Pulses but all content, ideas, and words are my own.
 Thanks for supporting these posts, which allow us to keep Salt & Wind up and running.